didch1789/yanchogosu_toolbox/README.md

 https://github.com/canlab

-and personal usages for MALTLAB.
+and personal usages for MATLAB.